Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "Whatever you're carrying in your head—whatever the bleed gave you—be careful who you trust with it.
 Information like that doesn't just destroy the people it's about.
 It destroys the people who carry it too."

-She disappeared into the morning fog, and Vèirnav followed, the ledger pressed against his chest like a wound that wouldn't stop bleeding.
+She disappeared into the morning fog, and Vèirnav followed, the letter pressed against his chest like a wound that wouldn't stop bleeding.

 ---

-The tunnels under the Threshold Market smelled like sewage and secrets.

-Vèirnav moved through darkness, one hand on the damp wall, the other clutching the leather-wrapped bundle.
-The fog in his eyes made the shadows deeper, turned every flicker of distant light into something that might have been memory or might have been hallucination.

-Cèresnav was gone, but pieces of him remained.
-The way Vèirnav's hand kept reaching for a pen that wasn't there.
-The way his eyes kept trying to read patterns in the brick walls—columns of names, dates, payments.
-The weight in his chest that felt like thirty years of guilt compressed into a space where his heart used to be.

-*This is what it costs*, he thought. *This is what it costs to carry the dead.*

-The tunnel opened into a cellar beneath a merchant's warehouse, and Èitar was waiting with a change of clothes and a false confidence that didn't quite reach her eyes.

-"The Wardens moved faster than I expected," she said.
-"Vàscalìn didn't buy the distraction.
-She's heading to Merchant City now."

-"How long?"

-"Maybe an hour.
-Maybe less."
-She thrust the clothes at him—merchant's dress, respectable, the kind of thing that would let him pass without comment in the wealthy quarter.
-"Change.
-Move fast.
-And whatever you do, don't let her catch you with that ledger."

-"What happens if she does?"

-"You disappear.
-The ledger disappears.
-And whatever chance there was to use what's in there dies with both of you." Èitar's face was hard, calculating.
-"I've invested in your survival, Vèirnav.
-Don't make me regret it."

-He changed.
-He moved.
-And all the way through the streets of Merchant City—cleaner than the Hand Quarter, brighter, the architecture of wealth rising around him like an accusation—he felt the ledger burning against his chest, the dead man's secrets demanding to be spoken.

----

 The Còcalnòc house rose against the evening sky like a monument to purchased futures.

 Vèirnav had been here before—twice now, once in bleed-fugue, once in memory.
-He knew the sandstone and iron, the courtyard visible through the gate, the window on the second floor that had been Cèresnav's study.
+He knew the sandstone and iron, the courtyard visible through the gate, the window on the second floor that had been Cèresnav's study before it became someone else's.
 He knew the weight of standing here, looking up at everything a dead man had lost.

 But this time, he wasn't a ghost.
 He was a messenger.